Following is a reminder from Maria Adang, our ACC Coordinator:

 - Local Bistro (Blades Bistro) (505) 771-0695

-You are, no doubt, already aware of our tennis court and putting green available for your personal use and the use of your guests.
-You may have already enjoyed our circular, paved walking path with its lovely landscaping and other features.
+You are, no doubt, already aware of our tennis and pickle ball court available for your personal use and the use of your guests.
+You may have already enjoyed our paved walking path with its lovely landscaping and other features.

 At the time you purchased your lot and/or home, you should have been given a copy of our “Conditions, Covenants, and Restrictions” or CC&Rs.
 If not, this document, along with a great deal of additional information about your new community can be found on our website: http://www.anasazihoa.com